Ball pythons are notoriously picky eaters, and there are several reasons why one would suddenly refuse food.

 - Other bacterial and fungal infections (often from unsanitary tank conditions; sometimes occurs alongside mouth rot)

-If you suspect your ball python is ill, be sure to contact a vet as soon as possible to get an official diagnosis and a detailed treatment plan moving forward.
+If you suspect your pet ball python is ill, especially with respiratory infections, be sure to contact a vet as soon as possible to get an official diagnosis and a detailed treatment plan moving forward.

-In addition to a lack of appetite, some signs of illness include the following:
+In addition to a lack of appetite, some signs of health issues in a pet ball python include the following:

 - Sudden weight loss